jmberros/jmberros.github.io/pages/lab-app.md

 ---
-title: Web App for Medical Genomics Laboratory
+title: Interactive App for Genetic Reporting
 layout: post
 ---

-I developed from scratch and maintained during +6 years an internal web application based on **Ruby on Rails** for a medical genomics laboratory, while I completed my thesis on site.
+I developed from scratch and maintained during +6 years an internal web application based on **Ruby on Rails** for Biocodices, a medical genomics laboratory.

 The app serves as an **online inventory** of patients, clinics, doctors and DNA testing results, implements the